Linguapress

 We’ll have a picnic tomorrow if it’s dry.

-Open the door as soon as you hear the bell.
+He'll open the door as soon as he hears the bell.

 I’ll tell you the rest of the story when we get home.